Islandora/documentation/docs/user-documentation/iiif.md

 ## Looking under the hood (and beyond)

-  If you want to see the raw output of the IIIF API implementations in Islandora 8, visit a node that is displaying the OpenSeadragon viewer (doesn't matter if its a single image or a paged content node like a book), and tack "manifest" onto the end of the URL, like `http://myrepo.org/node/23/manifest` and hit enter.
+  If you want to see the raw output of the IIIF API implementations in Islandora, visit a node that is displaying the OpenSeadragon viewer (doesn't matter if its a single image or a paged content node like a book), and tack "manifest" onto the end of the URL, like `http://myrepo.org/node/23/manifest` and hit enter.
 You will see the raw JSON that IIIF-compliant viewers use to render the content.

   The really neat thing is, IIIF-compliant viewers don't need to be embedded in Islandora websites.
 If a viewer on another website knows the URL of a IIIF manifest like the ones that Islandora can produce, that viewer can display the content described in the manifest.
 Some implementations of IIIF viewers that show off the potential to combine content from multiple IIIF servers include: